maulafaza/Coding-Standards/wp/coding-style-guide/README.md

 ## 7. Code Commenting

-> status: **Requirement**
+> status: **requirement**

 Always comment on un-clear/ ambiguos code.
-This will help you to maintain your project and help another to understand your code.
+This will help you in maintaining the project and help the others to understand your code.